herrickfung/indimap/example/README.md

     ```python
     mnist_rtnet.plot_all()
     ```
-    If you wish to plot specific analysis or if you did not compute all analysis, replace _all with _cor, _rank, _top, _dims depending on your needs:
+    If you wish to plot specific analysis or if you did not compute all analysis, replace _all with _corr, _rank, _top, _dims, _pred depending on your needs:
     ```python
     mnist_rtnet.plot_corr()
     mnist_rtnet.plot_rank()
     mnist_rtnet.plot_top()
     mnist_rtnet.plot_dims()
+    mnist_rtnet.plot_pred()
     ```

 ## Explanation